 The answer to this question is that it depends on the circumstances in which the other parent wants to take the child out of state.
 It’s understandable to be concerned; there can be concerns about the other parent not returning with the child, whether the child will be safe, or missing out on important events such as school activities or family holidays.
-Having a team of attorneys who are experienced in child custody matters can be invaluable for you in these situations.
+Having reputable attorneys for Chicago family law and custody issues can be invaluable for you in these situations.
 Every case is unique, but here are some issues and legalities to understand.

 What’s Required as Part of Child Custody When It Comes to Traveling with the Child?

 Usually, Illinois courts will specify that if one parent wants to travel out of state or out of the country with the child, the other parent needs to provide permission, often in writing.
 It doesn’t matter if custody is sole or joint as long as the noncustodial parent has visitation rights.

 What Happens if the Other Parent Wants to Take the Child Our of the Country?

 Not only is it likely that the parent not traveling needs to provide written permission for the other parent to travel internationally with the child, but there are also documents that both parents must fill out and sign.
 One document is the child’s passport, for which both parents must apply on the child’s behalf.